sjvdm/recklessrooster-backend/readme.md

 Backend services for recklessrooster.com - finding crime-prone animals - once!

+**This readme is limited as this is still a work in progress.
+The code should be self-explanatory at this stage, and I plan to add proper documentation in due time**

 ## GBIF Public BQ database

 GBIF occurences are hosted and accessible publicly on BQ.